 In November 2019 HUD began issuing a new version of the HCV Guidebook chapter-by-chapter.
 Unlike the previous version of the HCV Guidebook in which chapters were numbered, the new version of the guidebook includes chapter names, but no numbers.
-As the new version of the guidebook contains guidance not found in the new version, the model policy cites both versions of the guidebook.
+As the new version of the guidebook has not yet been fully released, and since the previous version of the guidebook contains guidance not found in the new version, the model policy cites both versions of the guidebook.
 Therefore, where the HCV Guidebook is cited in the model policy, the citation will make a distinction between the "old" and "new" versions of the guidebook.
 The "old" version of the guidebook will continue to be cited as HCV GB with a chapter/page reference (example: HCV GB, p.
 5-4).
 If HUD has also released a new chapter on the same topic with information that either adds new information or updates existing information from the previous guidebook, the new guidebook will be cited as New HCV GB with a chapter title and page reference (example: New HCV GB, Payment Standards, p.
 11).